 Virginia Crossings Hotel– Located just outside of Richmond, this resort in Hilton’s Tapestry Collection has an outdoor pool, golf course, fitness center, onsite restaurants, and rooms that are ideal for meetings and groups.
 1000 Virginia Center Parkway, Glen Allen

-Rentals- Airbnb has a number of properties in the area to choose from.
+Rentals- Airbnb and VRBO have a number of properties in the area to choose from.
+Check out this downtown carriage house and the artsy Jackson Ward apartment.

 Camping- Enjoy the great outdoors at Pocahontas State Park, which has both traditional campsites and yurts, located 20 miles from the city.